Fender Stratocaster 1962 Fiesta Red in London, England

 I have some great colleagues who are excellent vintage Fender guitar collectors; they too would do anything to buy the 1960s Stratocaster they have always dreamed of.
 We love to share the guitars we've found and the often great lengths we've gone to buy them.
 But it's still surreal when I remember the article that Tony Bacon wrote for Reverb.com crowning me the Guitar Safari Champion.
 One of the guitar buying trips that sticks out as having contributed to that title is one to London, England to purchase this Fender Stratocaster 1962 in original Fiesta Red finish from the brother of its original owner.

 As a Fender guitar collector, I'm always on the hunt for the nicest examples of Fender Stratocasters from the 1950s and 1960s.
 I'm looking for clean examples in the Sunburst finish, but my true passion is for the guitars in Blond and custom color finishes like Fiesta Red.
-If you've inherited a Fender Stratocaster and are curious about its value, here's a helpful article: Fender Stratocaster How to date and What's It Worth?.
-Or if you're curious about the serial number and year it was made then check out Fender Serial Number Lookup.
+If you've inherited a Fender Stratocaster and are curious about its value, here's a helpful article: Stratocaster Values.
+Or if you're curious about the serial number and year it was made then check out Fender Serial Numbers.

 Fender Stratocaster 1962 Fiesta Red